Multinuclear NMR Spectroscopy

 - Site with spectra and data for a wide range of spin-active nuclei

-- SpinWorks an excellent free piece of software for analysing NMR data on PCs, and runs under Wine or Linux, from Kirk Marat (used to generate most of the pictures on this page)
+- SpinWorks an excellent free piece of software for analysing NMR data on PCs, and runs under Windows or Wine on Linux, from Kirk Marat (used to generate most of the pictures on this page)

 - Mnova is a very impressive commercial program for NMR data analysis which runs natively on Windows or Linux.
 An older, free, version is also available Mestre-c 2.3